Absio/js-api/README.md

 }
 ```

 #### `create(content, options)` -> `'containerId'`

-Create an encrypted container with the provided `content`.
++ Creates an encrypted container with the provided `content`.
 The container will be uploaded and access will be granted to the specified users, unless the `localAccessOnly` option is set to `true`.

-Returns a Promise that resolves to the new container's ID.
++ Returns a Promise that resolves to the new container's ID.

-Throws an Error if the connection is unavailable or an access userId is not found.
++ Throws an Error if the connection is unavailable or an access userId is not found.

 Parameter   | Type  | Description
 :------|:------|:-----------